Drug information

 - Kidney problems, including if you are receiving dialysis

 - Phenylketonuria (PKU).
-Amoxicillin/clavulanate potassium chewable tablets and amoxicillin/clavulanate potassium oral suspension contain the artificial sweetener (aspartame) which contains phenylalanine.
+The artificial sweetener (aspartame) in amoxicillin/clavulanate potassium chewable tablets and oral suspension contains phenylalanine.
 Phenylalanine may be harmful to people with PKU.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.